digitalrebar/doc/deployment/install/ansible.rst

 The following is done by default:

 * all prerequisites including latest Docker with correct permissions
 * latest Digital Rebar code from develop branch
 * Node target operating systems:
     * Ubuntu 14.04 and Centos 7 ISO
 * Default IP maps for Digital Rebar:
     * internal address of 192.168.124.11
     * port mapping of UI (:3000) and Consul (:8500)

 All of these can be altered by the group_vars/all.yml.

 Step 1.
 Install Docker & Docker Compose
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-WARNING: freshness matters for Docker, do NOT use *apt-get* or *yum*!
+WARNING: Freshness matters for Docker, do NOT use *apt-get* or *yum*!

-Follow the `Docker install guide <http://docs.docker.io/en/latest/installation/>`_
+Follow the `Docker install guide <http://docs.docker.io/en/latest/installation/>`_:

 - Install Docker.
 [11]_
 - Get permission to run Docker without sudo.
 [12]_